So you have mounds of fresh dirt in your yard that are ruining your landscaping. Now what?

 After this company treated behind our house in the common area with poison on two occasions, there were still new mounds in our backyard.

 In a final, desperate attempt, we tried a gopher trap.
-We found one at Lowes for around $12.
+We found one at Lowes, but you can buy the exact one on Amazon [here].
 I was completely skeptical of any commercially available product at this point, convinced that the gopher would just be laughing in his burrow like he must have been for the past month.

 Digging into a fresh mound, we set the trap.
 It appeared to be a one way tunnel trap, so we set the open end facing the direction that the gopher had entered our yard under the assumption that he would have a more extensive tunnel system back that way, and likely enter from that direction.